Code-Institute-Submissions/ksagep-Second-milestone-project-Quiz_JuneResub/README.md

 The CSS was checked by W3C Jigsaw validator it did not reported any issues.
 You can find the result [Here](assets/images/W3C%20CSS%20assessment.jpg).

 The JS was checked via JSHint by these [result part 1](assets/images/JSHint%20assessment%20part1.jpg) and [result part 2](assets/images/JSHint%20assessment%20part2.jpg).
+According to the assessment some functions are available in ES6 version.
+It was the reason that I got some warnings in the assessment.

 ### Local testing